Designing a Voice Assistant’s Foundation – BuildMyGym

 Choose the metaphor & design the states

-We were asked in class to choose three metaphors and we chose heart, kettle bell, and weight plates.
+We chose three metaphors: heart, kettle bell, and weight plates.
+Metaphors are important for designing an agent as they need to show how the agent is talking or responding to questions or commands as well as representing the theme of the agent well.
 Kettle bells and weight plates are very common in gyms for weight lifting, whereas heart represents doing sports.
 Originally, we have seven states: standby, listening, guiding, encouraging, resting, reporting, and warning.
+We saved all three metaphors for further feedbacks to determine which exact metaphor fits the best.

-We were then required to present the sketches of our seven states of each metaphor, 21 in total, in front of class:
+We presented the sketches of our seven states of each metaphor, 21 in total, in front of class during gallery walk:

 Below are my sketches: